oneapi-src/level-zero-spec/scripts/core/PROG.md

 ${"###"} Creation
 - The application explicitly binds the logical command queue to a physical command queue, via its ordinal at creation time.
-- The number and properties of physical command queues is queried by using ${x}DeviceGetCommandQueueGroupProperties.
+- The number and properties of physical command queues is queried by using ::${x}DeviceGetCommandQueueGroupProperties.
 - Multiple logical command queues may be created that use the same physical command queue.
 For example, an application may create a logical command queue per Host thread with different scheduling priorities.
 - However, because each logical command queue allocates a logical hardware context, an application